In order to provide full fail-safe broadcasting, the following configuration models are available:

-The scheme described above provides a simultaneous work of two Cinegy Air clients with the same shared playlist, which is played back from the single-connected playout server.
+The scheme described above provides the simultaneous work of two Cinegy Air clients with the same shared playlist, which is played back from the single connected playout server.

 The "Shared playlist" option should be enabled on both stations.
 Any changes made to a playlist on the active station will be visible on the other Cinegy Air client.

-When the "Shared playlist" option is not enabled and a shared playlist is edited on either client station, the applied changes become visible on another client station only after reconnection.
-If the playlist was edited on one of the client stations, another client station should be reconnected and the following dialog appears:
+When the "Shared playlist" option is not enabled and a shared playlist is edited on either client station, the applied changes become visible on the other client station only after reconnection.
+If the playlist was edited on one of the client stations, the other client station should be reconnected and the following dialog appears:

 Two Cinegy Air Clients, One Shared Playlist and Two Playout Servers